tienpham93/AutoAgent/src/__Tests__/Verify_search_hotels_feature.md

 ### 👣 Steps 👣
 1. Go to "https://www.agoda.com/"
-2. Click "Hotels" tab on tab list
-3. Enter "Hong Kong" to "Enter a destination or property" input field
+2. Enter "Hong Kong" to "Enter a destination or property" input field
-4. Select the 1st **Suggestion** from the suggestion list
+3. Select the 1st **Suggestion** from the suggestion list
-5. Select 7 days from now in calendar
+4. Select 8th Dec to 14th Dec from Calendar
-6. Select 2 Room, 4 Adults and 0 Children
+5. Select 2 Room, 4 Adults and 0 Children
-7. Click Search button
+6. Click Search button
+7. There a new tab will be opened, switch to that tab
+8. Set page waits for 20s

 ### ✅ Expected Result ✅